 - Always stay informed

-Facility security is a full-time job that involves moment-to-moment updates and rapid decision making.
-Since threats can arise at any time, invest in a compliance solution that allows access to important information on-the-go, approve requests and review incidents remotely.
+Facility security is a full-time job that involves moment-to-moment updates and rapid decision-making.
+Since threats can arise at any time, invest in a compliance solution that allows access to important information on the go, where FSOs can approve requests and review incidents remotely.

 - Manage your supply chain